France's Macron risks his government to raise retirement age

-PARIS (AP) — French President Emmanuel Macron imposed a highly unpopular bill raising the retirement age from 62 to 64 on Thursday by shunning parliament and invoking a special constitutional power.
+PARIS (AP) — French President Emmanuel Macron ordered his prime minister to wield a special constitutional power on Thursday that skirts parliament to force through a highly unpopular bill raising the retirement age from 62 to 64 without a vote.

-Lawmakers were shouting, their voices shaking with emotion as Macron made the risky move, which is expected to trigger quick motions of no-confidence in his government.
-Crowds gathered and riot police vans zoomed by outside the National Assembly, their sirens wailing.
+His calculated risk set off a clamor among lawmakers, who began singing the national anthem even before Prime Minister Elisabeth Borne arrived in the lower chamber.
+She spoke forcefully over their shouts, acknowledging that Macron's unilateral move will trigger quick motions of no-confidence in his government.

+The fury of opposition lawmakers echoed the anger of citizens and workers' unions.
+Thousands gathered at the Place de la Concorde facing the National Assembly, lighting a bonfire.
+As night fell, police charged against the demonstrators in waves to clear the elegant Place, but hundreds remained nearly an hour later.

+The unions that have organized strikes and marches since January, leaving Paris reeking in piles of garbage, announced new rallies and marches in protest.
+"This retirement reform is brutal, unjust, unjustified for the world of workers," they declared.

-The proposed pension changes have prompted major strikes and protests across the country since January.
-Macron, who made it the flagship of his second term, argued the reform is needed to keep the pension system from diving into deficit as France's population ages and life expectancy lengthens.
+Macron has made the proposed pension changes the key priority of his second term, arguing that reform is needed to keep the pension system from diving into deficit as France, like many richer nations, faces lower birth rates and longer life expectancy.

 Macron decided to invoke the special power during a Cabinet meeting at the Elysee presidential palace, just a few minutes before the scheduled vote in France's lower house of parliament, because he had no guarantee of a majority.

-Prime Minister Elisabeth Borne then tried to formally announce the decision at the National Assembly, where leftist members broke into the French national anthem to delay her speech.
-The speaker had to briefly suspend the session to restore order.

-“Today, there’s uncertainty” about whether a majority would have voted for the bill, Borne acknowledged, but she said “We cannot gamble on the future of our pensions.
+“Today, uncertainty looms" about whether a majority would have voted for the bill, Borne acknowledged, but she said “We cannot gamble on the future of our pensions.
 That reform is necessary.”

-Borne prompted boos from the opposition when she said her government is accountable to the parliament, noting that the pension plan had been subject to 175 hours of parliamentary debate, and that lawmakers can try to revoke the changes through no-confidence motions.
+Borne prompted boos from the opposition when she said her government is accountable to the parliament.
+Lawmakers can try to revoke the changes through no-confidence motions, she said.

 “There will actually be a proper vote and therefore the parliamentary democracy will have the last say,” Borne said.